mmartins23/developer-roadmap/2- Branches/README.md

 The process of merging branches in Git follows a typical flow, and it's important to understand the steps involved.
 Here's a step-by-step flow for merging branches:

-Certainly!
-The steps for merging branches into the `main` branch are similar to those for merging into the `master` branch.
-Here's a step-by-step flow for merging branches into the `main` branch in Git:

 ### 1. **Ensure You Are on the Main Branch:**
    Before merging changes into the `main` branch, make sure you are on the `main` branch.
 Use the `git checkout` command to switch to the `main` branch.